After restoring a nice old 1938 Sparton Model 1568 console radio,

 Next, I mounted the transformers and tube sockets on the panel and attached it to the wood frame.
 This is what it looked like before wiring it up.
 The output transformers are James 6113-HS purchased from Euphonia Audio.
 The sockets are vintage ceramic sockets.

 This is the completed chassis showing the wiring underneath.
 The green capacitors are the signal caps connecting the drivers to the power tubes.
 The pots at the top are the volume controls.
 The pots under the 4 pin sockets are the hum balance pots.
 I fired it up and checked the voltages and all the voltages were right on the money according to the schematic, but there was a lot of hum especially when I touched the volume controls.
-I then connected a grounding wire to the housings of the voluime control pots and the hum went away.
+I then connected a grounding wire to the housings of the volume control pots and the hum went away.
 There is just a barely audible trace of hum with the volume controls full open and no signal input.
 My son provided his iPod for a test run and I hooked it up to a pair of Klipsch RB-35 speakers and the sound was loud clear and beautiful.
 No further adjustments needed.
-I also listened with a pair of Fostex single driver speakers I got from Fritz in California, who sells under fritzspeakers on Ebay and it sounded even better with a perfect tonal balance and huge volume.
+I also listened with a pair of Fostex single driver speakers I got from Fritz in California, who sells under Fritzspeakers on Ebay and it sounded even better with a perfect tonal balance and huge volume.

 Here is the finished amp.
 Not a very good photo so will get another one up soon.